3648TJSpartans/2025-AdvantageScope-Resources/README.md

 * Then, open Advantage Scope, press **Help &#8594; Use Custom Assets Folder**, and finally select the unzipped userAssets.
 * Select the bot you want to use, whether that is the CompBot or CombBot_Elevator
     * If you use CombBot_Elevator, don't forget to put in the Elevator Setpoint as a Component to the Robot.
-* To add a new resource, reference [Advantage Scope Documentation](https://docs.advantagescope.org/more-features/custom-assets).
+* To add a new resource, reference [Advantage Scope Custom Assets](https://docs.advantagescope.org/more-features/custom-assets).